 If a skier is able to transport themselves to the slope they are welcome to attend alone.
 For skiers who cannot arrive independently we ask that their carer remains at the slope for the duration of the session.
 Bring a warm coat in the winter!

-We are a small group, run by volunteers, at present both the Saturday and Sunday groups have capacity for four or five new skiers.
+We are a small group, run by volunteers, at present both the Saturday and Sunday groups have capacity for a varying number of skiers dependent on helpers but usually 4-5 skiers per session.

 We are unable to offer a session dedicated to an existing club, looking for a whole club activity.